-Where forward exchange contracts are in place in respect of assets and liabilities in foreign currencies, the contract rate is used.
-Other assets and liabilities in foreign currencies are expressed in sterling at the rates of exchange ruling at the year-end.
+Assets and liabilities in foreign currencies are expressed in sterling at the rates of exchange ruling at the year-end.
 Income from overseas investments is translated into sterling at the rate ruling on the date of the transaction.
 Surpluses and deficits arising on conversion or translation are dealt with as part of the change in market value of investments.